KayKael/indiv/README.md

 4. Set up the database and migrate the schema.
 5. Run the server and open the application in your web browser.

-## Contribution

-Contributions are welcome!
-If you have suggestions for improvements, please fork the repository and submit a pull request.
-For major changes, please open an issue first to discuss what you would like to change.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.